shina07/cs374_HCI/DP7/report.md

 **Fitness center at KAIST** (Anywhere users prefer is OK)

-The reason why the place of experiment is a fitness center is that we can focus the user’s actual usage for our application in real environment without any interference by unfriendly situation.
+The reason why the place of experiment is a ‘fitness center’ is because we can focus on the user’s actual usage of our service application in REAL environment.
+In order to maintain consistency, our testing would be held in Sports Complex.

 #### Expected time for each participants

-About **30minutes**, not included interview time.
-(It is very loosely appropriated so that users don't have to care about the time limit.)
+About 20~30mins since we are asking user to conduct three different exercises where each exercise might contain 3 ~ 5 sets.
+Few more minutes would be needed for the interview.
+This is loosely appropriated so that users don’t have to care about the time limit.

 #### Recording

-Using smartphone, we record the entire session that users take the experiment on video.
+Using smartphone, we video record the device’s screen for the entire session which contains how user walk through our service.

 #### Individual roles